emizoripx/client-fel/README.md

 ## Some Notes
 - Invoices are created using branch_number = 0 , and compra-venta as a type of document sector

+## Usage of commands in artisan

+- `php artisan emizor:make-patch [name of file patch]` this command will generate a file that will be executed as migrations.
+This files will be stored in src\Patches

+        Example: php artisan emizor:make-patch update_new_columns_fel_database

+- `php artisan emizor:patch` this command will executed all files in patches folder, and it will be executed once for file, because every time this command is executed it will be saved in database